pablobernabeu/Data-is-present/README.md

 ## Activities

-Activities comprise workshops in R and hackathons.
+Activities comprise **workshops** in R and **hackathons**.

 ### R workshops

 [R is a programming language](https://www.r-project.org) greatly equipped for the creation of reproducible documents and dashboards.
 Four free workshops in R are available that cover a suite of interrelated tools—namely, R Markdown, data dashboards and Binder environments, which are all underlain by freeware and reproducible workflows.

-Every workshop has a taught part and a practical part.
-The level of the taught content is largely tailored to the audience, and the practical part is individually adaptable thanks to the availability of easier and tougher tasks.
-Throughout the workshops, and especially during the practical part, individual questions will be welcome.
-To fully cater to different audiences, some workshops can be combined into the one session, and the duration can also be tailored.
-The [RStudio](https://rstudio.com/) interface will be used in all workshops.
+Every workshop is formed of taught and practical sections.
+The level of the taught sections is largely tailored to the audience.
+Similarly, the practical sections are individually adaptable by means of easier and tougher tasks.
+Throughout the workshops, and especially in the practical sections, individual questions will be encouraged.
+To fully cater to each audience, some of the workshops below can be combined into the the same session, and the duration can also be tailored.
+The [RStudio](https://rstudio.com/) interface is used in all workshops.
 Multi-levelled, real code examples are used.

 *Prerequisites:* Laptop or computer with [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/) installed.